 In her spare time she enjoys being a soccer mom!
 She loves to go on hiking adventures with her son at the local state park.

 Rachael has been with Independence since 2014.
 She came to us with over 10 years of experience in administration including her time as a licensed insurance agent and later as the secretary of a decorative retail store in Newark, DE.
 If you asked her what she loves best about IPO it would be interacting with patients.
 “Getting to meet great people that have overcome struggle and continue to achieve their goals is uplifting and very rewarding.”
 To further her desire to help others, Rachael is a part time student at Delaware Technical Community College Stanton campus studying to become a Registered Nurse.
 Outside of work she enjoys spending time with family and friends, gardening and taking on new home improvement projects.

 Carly joined Independence in October of 2014.
-She has always involved herself with helping others.
 She enjoys working with such a great team of people and feels fortunate to work for a company that does so much not only for their employees but their patients and the outside community as well.
 Outside of work, Carly enjoys spending her extra time with her two children, family and friends!

-Noreen joined Independence in November 2015 as an Admin.
+Noreen joined Independence in November 2015.
 She brought many years of experience and organization skills with her from previous roles.
 She is married and has a daughter who is currently studying to be an Occupational Therapist.
 Her outside interests include family, camping, traveling, and spending time with friends.

 After many years in the car industry, Kristina has started a new journey in the O & P field.
 She has found enjoyment in meeting new patients and her coworkers in this exciting field.
 When she is not at work she spends time with her two wonderful children and loving husband.
 They have a passion for all sports and outside activities!